google/zetasql/docs/query-syntax.md

 ```

 In this scenario, `array_path` can go arbitrarily deep into a data
-structure, but the last field must be `ARRAY`-typed.
+structure, but the last field must be array-typed.
 No previous field in the
-expression can be `ARRAY`-typed because it is not possible to extract a named
+expression can be array-typed because it is not possible to extract a named
-field from an `ARRAY`.
+field from an array.

-### UNNEST and FLATTEN
+### `UNNEST` and `FLATTEN`

 The `UNNEST` operator can accept an array with nested data and flatten a
 specific part of the data into a table with one row for each element.
 To do